Fr2zyRoom/CAP_DeepSP/README.md

 # CAP_DeepSP
-Repository for the paper "Deep Learning for Prediction of 30-day Mortality Prediction in Patients with Community-Acquired Pneumonia from Chest Radiographs"
+Repository for the paper "Deep Learning for 30-day Mortality Prediction in Patients with Community-Acquired Pneumonia from Chest Radiographs"